“Mentoring is not an extra curricular activity, it is vital for cultivating an enriching, inclusive community.” Diana Olin.

 The mentor’s contribution to the partnership is their time.
 Time to develop a meaningful relationship and contribution to their mentee’s project and professional development, as well as attending all three of the Program’s workshop over the course of the year.

-The Program will be run over eight months with three whole-of-group sessions (February, June and October), as well as ongoing contact and assistance being provided through phone calls, emails and a Yammer group.
+The Program will be run over nine months with three whole-of-group sessions (March, June and October), as well as ongoing contact and assistance being provided through phone calls, emails and a Yammer group.
 We will also use ‘Yammer’ an online communication platform that will enable each partnership to stay in touch with each other, as well as the wider group.

 The mentor/mentee will work collaboratively to get results on the mentee’s chosen project, with a four stage process used to facilitate this: